ohhdemgirls/bithammer/README.md

   2. Keep your usage to levels home internet routers can handle,
   3. Prevent the WiFi owner from getting file-sharing letters from lawyers.

+## Thank you! and credit where credit is due:

+https://github.com/evilsocket/NetCommander - Python code for ARP cache poisoning and MITM attack. https://github.com/jonls/lpd-monitor - Library I used for LPD monitoring.

 ## Are there better alternatives to BitHammer?

 Yes, alternatives include: